osohq/oso/new-docs/content/any/learn/policies/examples/_index.md

 In many cases, knowing *what* authorization logic you want to write is just as hard as actually writing the logic itself.
-Here, we take you through some common authorization patterns that exist, and how you might represent and build these in oso.
+Here, we take you through some common authorization patterns that exist, and how you might represent and build these in Oso.
 <!--
 ## Role-based Access Control (RBAC)

 Role-based access control (RBAC) assigns each actor a role.
 Instead of granting permissions to individual actors, they are granted to roles.

-Read on to see how to implement RBAC with oso.
+Read on to see how to implement RBAC with Oso.

 ## Attribute-based Access Control (ABAC)

 Attribute-based access control relies on rich attributes associated with each actor to make authorization decisions.
-This model is often used when RBAC is not expressive enough, and is a natural extension of RBAC when using oso.
+This model is often used when RBAC is not expressive enough, and is a natural extension of RBAC when using Oso.

-Read on to see how to implement ABAC with oso.
+Read on to see how to implement ABAC with Oso.

 ## Using Contextual Information in Authorization